-I like to use baking chocolate, and, depending on where you live, the one labeled melting chocolate (used for candy-making).
+I like baking chocolate and the one labeled melting chocolate (used for candy-making).
 It melts faster and has the best shiny finish.

-There's no right or wrong chocolate to use in this recipe, it depends on personal taste.
+There's no right or wrong chocolate to use in this recipe; it depends on personal taste.
 You can also use a mix as we do with the chocolate peanut clusters.

 Let your imagination and palate run free.

-- 17 oz white or dark chocolate, cut into pieces
+- 17 oz semisweet chocolate, cut into pieces

-- Have ready an 8-inch square pan lined with parchment of plastic wrap.
+- Have ready an 8-inch square pan lined with parchment or plastic wrap.

 - Melt chocolate with condensed milk, in the microwave (5-10 second bursts mixing well in between).

-- Remove from the heat and add the cranberries and pistachios or the nut mix.
+- Remove from the heat and add nut mix.

 - Pour into the prepared pan and smooth the top.
 I do this with my hands, the mixture is thick.

-- Refrigerate for 15 minutes, or until it’s hard enough to cut.
+- Refrigerate for 15 minutes or until it’s firm enough to cut.